SMKxx1/Supermarket/README.md

 ```
 print(tabulate(cart, headers='keys', showindex=False, tablefmt='fancy_grid'))
 ```
 This module help Pretty-print tabular data in Python.
-It is not present in python by default but needs to be installed if python environment is setup on the computer then type `python -m pip install tabulate` in the windows terminal.
+It is not present in python by default but needs to be installed.
-Or else copy the tabulate file from the github repository and paste it in `C:\Users\admin\AppData\Local\Programs\Python\Python37\Lib`
+__However i have just copied the module and pasted it into the repository so that you dont have to install it.__

 # Mysql
 ## __Products Table__